Eddie Bernice Johnson: Elections

 Midway through her second term in the state senate, Johnson ran in the Democratic primary for the newly created 30th congressional district.
-She defeated Republican nominee Lucy Cain 72%-25% in the 1992 general election.
-In 1994, she defeated Cain again, 73%-26%.
+She defeated Republican nominee Lucy Cain 72% to 25% in the 1992 general election, and became the first nurse elected to the United States Congress.
+In 1994, she defeated Cain again, 73% to 26%.

 In 1996, after her district was significantly redrawn as a result of Bush v.
 Vera, she was reelected to a third term with 55% of the vote, the worst election performance of her congressional career.
 All the candidates in the race appeared on a single ballot regardless of party, and Johnson faced two other Democrats.
 Proving just how Democratic this district still was, the three Democrats tallied 73% of the vote.

-Johnson has never faced another contest nearly that close.
-She has been reelected nine more times with at least 72% of the vote.
+Johnson never faced another contest nearly that close.
+She was reelected nine more times with at least 72% of the vote.
 In 2012, Johnson easily beat two opponents in the Democratic primary, State Representative Barbara Mallory Caraway and lawyer Taj Clayton, gaining 70% of the vote; she won the general election with almost 79% of the vote.
 She was reelected in 2014, 2016, 2018, and 2020.
 In October 2019, Johnson announced she would retire in 2022.